 10. [Action Required] – Potential Acceptable Use Violation

-Hackers are playing into employee’s desires to keep their email safe and secure using key phrases that even somebody who is not so tech savvy would recognize.
-There’s also an intrigue of mystery that often make people curious enough to click on the email (i.e. new voicemail, your order is on the way).
+Hackers are playing into employees’ desires to keep their email safe and secure using key phrases that even somebody who is not so tech-savvy would recognize.
+There’s also an intrigue of mystery that often makes people curious enough to click on the email (i.e., new voicemail, your order is on the way).

 7/10, it’s quite easy to spot one of these phony messages because the body of the email will contain hardly any content.
-If the subject has you skeptical but the content looks legitimist, look for accuracy of what it is stating or any grammatical errors.
+If the subject has you skeptical but the content looks legitimate, look for the accuracy of what it is stating or any grammatical errors.
 Whatever you do, DO NOT click into the email at all if you continue to be skeptical.
-Is it always better to be safe than sorry in the world of IT security!
+Is it always better to be safe than sorry in the world of IT security?

-If you feel as though you have received a phishing email, delete it from your inbox, and then make sure you delete it from your trash folder.
+If you feel as though you have received a phishing email, delete it from your inbox.
+Then, make sure you delete it from your trash folder.
 If it’s a ‘real’ email of importance, you will get notified through a different platform.